untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

   - Coords
   - Status
   - latestVersion.
-If Coords includes version latest version is taken from correspondent RB, otherwise CRB is used
+If Coords includes version latest version is taken from correspondent `RB`, otherwise `CRB` is used
   - Map<Coords, ExtendedStatusTreeNode> subComponents